Fawkes7/Wine-Review-on-Kaggle/README.md

 # Wine-Review-on-Kaggle
 Visualization on Kaggle Wine Reviews dataset

-The project aims to visualize the Kaggle Wine Reviews dataset with concentration on the dimension of Price, Score, Country of Origin, and Grape Variety.
+The project aims to visualize the Kaggle Wine Reviews dataset with concentration on the dimension of Price, Score, Country of Origin, Grape Variety, and their reviewers.

 ## Dataset
 To download the dataset, head over to the following link: https://www.kaggle.com/zynicide/wine-reviews.